 8. – I’m fairly new to the Facebook Marketplace, but I gotta say I’ve sold two non-golf items on there and the number of hits you get from people looking to buy and sell is crazy!
 I do not think you will find much inventory on Facebook Marketplace, but perhaps you can find a wife looking to sell her husband’s golf clubs for cheap.

-9. or – GolfMatch is an app is primarily meant to connect golfers together through their mobile technology.
-Within the app, there is a buying/selling group where you can see many avid golf nuts looking to trade clubs.
-On GolfWRX there is a forum where users can buy and sell clubs to one another, too.
-I’m not sure how the transactions will work on either platform when you are directly dealing with a fellow golfer, but give it a shot!
+9. – On GolfWRX there is a forum where users can buy and sell clubs to one another.
+I’m not sure how the transactions will work on the forum platform when you are directly dealing with a fellow golfer, but give it a shot!

 Hope this article was helpful for any of you out there looking to buy or sell used golf clubs.